 - Bake for 30 - 35 minutes in 180 degree oven.

 - While your cake is cooking make syrup.
-Add all the ingredients except for the rosewater together into a small saucepan and allow to boil until syrup reduces by half.
+Add all the ingredients (lemon juice, rind, water and sugar) except for the rosewater together into a small saucepan and allow to boil until syrup reduces by half.
 Stand the syrup to cool down.

 - Add 1 tablespoon of rosewater into syrup.